Today, it’s all about how to go about implementing the perfect lighting scheme, as well as some helpful tips. So without further ado, let’s go!

 - DON’T place all your lighting at one level.
 If you layer and place your lighting at different heights, you will encourage your eye to venture around your space.
 This will create more interest as well as atmosphere.
 Think ceilings, walls, floor and table lamps.

-- DO ensure your lighting runs on different circuits and dimer switches, (if you can).
-By doing this you will be able to vary the look, and feel of your room as you move around.
+- DO ensure your lighting runs on different circuits and dimmer switches, (if you can).
+By doing this you will be able to vary the look and feel of your room as you move around.
 Lighting should be as flexible as the activities you perform within any specific space.

 - Some lighting doesn’t need to be seen such as architectural lighting.
 This should be subtle as it will have more impact on how you view your space.

 - Remember different rooms require different lighting.
 When planning your lighting you need to take into consideration it’s functionality.
 The lighting you choose should serve a purpose within your spaces otherwise, you are simply wasting electricity and money.